oemof/tespy/doc/using_tespy.rst

 	mass_flow = myconn.m.val # value in specified network unit
 	mass_flow_SI = myconn.m.val_SI # value in SI unit
 	mass_fraction_oxy = myconn.fluid.val['O2'] # for the mass fraction of oxygen

-Additionally TESPy can calculate cycle process performance figures for you, if you define busses with the labels 'P_res' (components with power input/output) and 'Q_diss'
-(add components with heat input/output for total dissipated heat) in your network: Thermal efficiency for a right-handed process, COP for left-handed processes.

 .. _using_tespy_components_label: